-- When the computer is in Sleep Mode, the Power indicator will blink white. - If you are operating the computer on battery power, you can lengthen the overall operating time by turning it off into Hibernation Mode -Sleep Mode will consume more power while the computer is off.
+- When the computer is in Sleep Mode, the Power indicator will blink white(P70-A)/red(X70-A). - If you are operating the computer on battery power, you can lengthen the overall operating time by turning it off into Hibernation Mode -Sleep Mode will consume more power while the computer is off.